 Safeguarding processes are intended to put in place measures that minimise harm to children.
 There will be situations where gaps or deficiencies in the policies and processes we have in place will be highlighted.
-In these situations a review will be carried out in order to identify learning and inform the policy, practice and culture of the school.
+In these situations, a review will be carried out in order to identify learning and inform the policy, practice and culture of the school.

-All pupils in our school are able to talk to any member of staff to share concerns or talk about situations which are giving them worries.
+All pupils in our school are able to talk to any member of staff about situations or to share concerns which are causing them worries.
 The staff will listen to the pupil, take their worries seriously and share the information with the safeguarding lead.